birk-astrup/Luncheon_api/README.md

 MONGO_URI= "This is the MongoDB connection string."
 ```

+All  environment variables pertaining to Auth0 can be found at the [Auth0 dashboard](https://auth0.com/).

+---

-### MongoDB
+## MongoDB

 There are several ways to configure MongoDB for this project:

 * Install MongoDB locally on your machine.

-* Use MongoDB Atlas to use a MongoDB cluster in the cloud.
+* Connect to a MongoDB cluster on [Atlas](https://www.mongodb.com/cloud/atlas).

 * Pull a Mongo Docker image from the [Mongo Dockerhub](https://hub.docker.com/_/mongo).